 Fall is apple and pear season, making it prime time to tour the Hood River County Fruit Loop.
 The drive out here itself is one of the most scenic in the West, but along the way, find a myriad of orchards where you can pick fruit and sample fresh cider.
 A handful of wineries, pumpkin patches and many more surprises sweeten the deal.

 Speaking of pumpkins, Central Oregon is a top spot for taking an adventure while searching for jack-o’-lantern fodder.
 Try DD Ranch with a great pumpkin patch as well as a hay maze and petting zoo, or Smith Rock Ranch with a giant corn maze, pony rides and more.
-The settings of both, near the towering spires of Smith Rock State Park, is lit up to perfection at this time of year.
+Both are located near the towering spires of Smith Rock State Park, which is lit up to perfection at this time of year.

 The turning leaves light up with citrus colors in the Eagle Cap Wilderness of the Wallowa Mountains in Eastern Oregon.
 The crowds have subsided, bugs are few and the crisp temperatures are perfect for short to long hikes in these stunning mountains, often dubbed “Little Switzerland.”